simple-configuration-server/website/docs/server-configuration/server-configuration-file.md

    in the event.type field):
    * `config-loaded`: An authorized user loaded a config file
    * `secrets-loaded`: An authorized user loaded secrets
-   * `unauthenticated`: An unauthenticted client tried to access and endpoint
+   * `unauthenticated`: An unauthenticated client tried to access an endpoint
    * `rate-limited`: An IP address was rate-limited because of too many authentication attempts
    * `unauthorized-ip`: An authenticated user tried to access the SCS from an